9 Ways That Gold Is A Religion Masquerading As An Asset Class

-Gold is now at a high of $1320, as fears over government money printing, solvency, and the broader economy make the shiny yellow metal more popular than ever.Experts recommend that you have a substantial chunk of your investments in this asset class.
+Gold remains close to its all-time high, as fears over government money printing, solvency, and general economic fears make the shiny yellow metal more popular than ever.Experts recommend that you have a substantial chunk of your investments in this asset class.

 But gold is not an asset class.